vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/harden.md

 #### Questions for production hardening

-Based from what we have seen with our `pal-tracker` application so far, is it optimally tuned for production?
+Based on what you have seen with your `pal-tracker` application so far, is it optimally tuned for production?

 1. Are the resources allocated by the `pal-tracker` instance really